See where your money is going and pay your bills with one free app. Here’s how Prism can help you stay on budget and even increase your credit score.

 - An Amazon Kindle fire running Fire OS 2 or later

 - A Windows PC or tablet running Windows 8 or later

 - A Windows phone running Windows Phone 7 or later

 After you download the app, you’ll add each of your bills.
 Prism will then sync your account balances and bills.
 There they’ll be assembled, giving you a complete picture of your budget.
 Going forward, you can pay your bills directly through the app.

 You’ll need to provide your login credentials for each biller you add to the app, so Prism can access and display the information going forward.

-The basic strength of this app is in its simplicity.
-It doesn’t promise to manage your entire financial universe, or to make you rich.
+The basic strength of this app is its simplicity.
+It doesn’t promise to manage your entire financial universe or to make you rich.
 Instead, it focuses on the most basic of all financial activities, managing your monthly finances.

 That focus shouldn’t be underestimated.
 Until you can get control over your monthly budget, financial forward progress in any direction simply isn’t possible.
 This is proven by a 2018 survey by Bankrate indicating only 39% of Americans can come up with $1,000 for an unexpected expense.
-That means 61% likely turn to credit, borrowing from family or friends, or have to radically cut expenses.
+That means 61% are likely to turn to credit cards, borrow from family or friends, or have to radically cut expenses.

 Getting out of that trap all starts with getting control over your income and expenses on a monthly basis.
 Prism is designed to help you do just that.

 Prism is based in Sunnyvale, California, and was founded in 2011.
 It was developed for the purpose of helping users stay on top of their finances by simplifying managing monthly bills.
 In 2016, Prism joined Handle Financial, a company that delivers next-generation bill payment and presentment services.
 Prism is now a wholly-owned subsidiary of Handle Financial, Inc.